nyusterndatabootcamp/book/py-fun1.md

   Run this cell as well.

 You get the idea.
-To get a sense of what's possible, take a look at these two notebooks [1](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/notebooks/bootcamp_test.ipynb) [2](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb).
+To get a sense of what's possible, take a look at [this notebook here](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb).

 In addition to the buttons near the top of your notebook, there are also **keyboard shortcuts** for all these commands.
 We'll tell you about them along the way.
 Once we got used to them, we found that the keyboard shortcuts are an easier and more efficient way to do what we need.
-Here are the ones I find most useful:
+Here are the ones we find most useful:

 * The command for creating a new cell is to press escape to be in *command mode* and then press `a` to insert a new cell above the current one and `b` to insert a new cell below the current cell.
 How do I know the cell is in command mode?
 First, there should be a slim vertical bar to the left of the cell which should be blue when in command mode, green otherwise.
 Second, you won't see a cursor!